ORNL/icat/README.md

 ![ICAT Screenshot](https://raw.githubusercontent.com/ORNL/icat/main/sphinx/source/_static/screenshot1.png)

-ICAT is implemented using holoviz's [panel](https://panel.holoviz.org/) library, so it can either directly be rendered like a widget in a jupyter lab/notebook instance, or incorporated as part of a standalone panel website.
+ICAT is implemented using holoviz's [panel](https://panel.holoviz.org/) library, so it can either directly be rendered like a widget in a jupyter lab instance, or incorporated as part of a standalone panel website.

 ## Installation